nss-day-cohort-21/d21-milestone-challenge-html-kosh12345/README.md

 # The Static Web HTML + CSS Mastery Exercise
+### Create a site for your personal branding that will showcase your work and be used as part of your graduation self-marketing.
 ## Setup

 These commands are a helpful quick start.
 You may choose to ignore them completely and create your own directory structure.
 If you choose to use this recommendation, just copy the commands below.
 It doesn't matter what directory you are currently in.